 There is a better way.
 “Thus, we think formally of a species in terms of reproductive compatibility, with the trait-list as helpful identifiers, rather than as a set of organisms that share a particular suite of attributes” (Marks 2009:237-38).

 Anthropology should go beyond the endless definitional debates to show porous species boundaries.
 There is really no harm in stressing interaction and admixture within and across species lines, welcoming Neandertals and Denisovans into the human family.
 That’s just part of anthropology as a generous and comparative inquiry.
 And the public is actually quite interested in these kinds of crossings.

 Anthropology needs to stress how it is impossible to define species characteristics outside of an environmental context.
 “There is no formal, species-specific ground-plan hovering in the background, immune from time and change” (Ingold 2006:263).
 Or, “If evolution has taught us anything, one might think, it is that there is no essence of humanity, no fixed or final form” (Proctor 2003:220).

 There are a number of hopeful signs:

 A 2010 special issue of Cultural Anthropology called The Emergence of Multispecies Ethnography (Kirksey and Helmreich 2010).
 As a follow-up, the 2010 American Anthropological Association Meetings featured a “Multispecies Salon.”
-Other anthropologists have stressed interspecies interaction, such as Insectopedia by Hugh Raffles (2011), Friction: An Ethnography of Global Connection by Anna Tsing (2005), and the edited volume by Rebecca Cassidy and Molly Mullin, Where the Wild Things Are Now (2007).
+Other anthropologists have stressed interspecies interaction, such as Insectopedia by Hugh Raffles (2011), The Mushroom at the End of the World by Anna Tsing (2017), and the edited volume by Rebecca Cassidy and Molly Mullin, Where the Wild Things Are Now (2007).
 Such multispecies interactions set a framework for fuller inclusion of Neandertals and Denisovans.
 (On the other hand, as discussed in Primatology & Primate Species, there seems to be a proliferation of non-human primate species designations.)

 b) Hybridization and Admixture